qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 print(metadata_df.iloc[0].to_dict())
 ```

-A single should look like following:
+A single entry should look like this:

 ```json
 {